Simoja0428/Simoja0428.github.io/README.md

   * Methods
   * Classes

-- Fixed minor gramatical/spelling errors in multiple Java lesson modules
+-Fixed minor gramatical/spelling errors in multiple Java lesson modules

-- Readjusted languages menu to a 2x2 grid from a 3x1 now that there are 4 languages
+-Readjusted languages menu to a 2x2 grid from a 3x1 now that there are 4 languages